 Reel, D, Traditional Irish

-- Audio – Comhaltas: Tulla Reel – from the album Foinn Seisiún Volume 1
+- Audio – Comhaltas: The Sailor’s Bonnet – session recording.
+From the album Foinn Seisiún Volume 1.

 As always for traditional tunes, the musical notation and chords do not indicate the “right” way to play the tune, but are a useful reference.
-This simplified version of the tune leaves out the triplets and other ornamentation that are typically played in the tune.
+The version of the tune here is simplified, based on The Bothy Band’s recording of the tune on their 1975 album.

 Play from the Dots